 The large Analysis group is a powerhouse for research in partial differential equations (PDE), as well as geometric analysis, the calculus of variations, and certain aspects of mathematical physics.
-Among several outstanding researcher, endowed chair-holder Luis Caffarelli is renowned as one of the world's leading mathematical analysts, while Philip Isett recently won a prestigious Clay Research Award.
 The PDE of fluid dynamics and statistical physics are particular foci.
 The group was awarded a 5-year Research Training Grant (RTG) by the NSF in 2018; activities supported financially by the RTG include research by US graduate students working in the area.